Erhard's wall lizard

 Erhard's wall lizard (Podarcis erhardii), also commonly called the Aegean wall lizard, is a species of lizard in the family Lacertidae.
 The species is endemic to Southeast Europe.

 Etymology

 The specific name, erhardii, is in honor of a certain Dr. D. Erhard (first name unknown), a German naturalist, who was the author of Fauna der Cycladen (1858).

 Geographic range

 P. erhardii is found in the Balkan peninsula and the Aegean islands.
-On the mainland it ranges from Albania, North Macedonia and southern Bulgaria to the northeastern part of the Peloponnese peninsula in Greece.
+On the mainland it ranges from Albania, North Macedonia, extreme southern Serbia and southern Bulgaria to the northeastern part of the Peloponnese peninsula in Greece.
 In the Aegean archipelago it does not occur in Milos or the surrounding islands, where it is replaced by the Milos wall lizard.

 Description

 The snout-to-vent length (SVL) of P. erhardii is about 7 cm, and the tail is twice as long.
 The head is rather wide, and the skin is smooth.
 The colour and patterning of this species vary a lot.
 The main colour is typically grey or brown, sometimes green.
 Females particularly are often striped.
 On the edges of the back two white stripes border two dark stripes or spotty lines.
 In the middle of the back may be a dark line.
 Some males have net-like patterning, where longitudinal and transverse lines and spots mix.
 The belly and often throat are white, yellow, orange or red, and in the Aegean Islands also green, blue or grey.
 The belly is never spotty, but sometimes there are blue spots on the hind legs.